Harvard Chan NIEHS Center for Environmental Health

 All Harvard NIEHS Center members are eligible to apply for pilot project funds.
 Other faculty or research scientist level researchers may apply in collaboration with a Center member co-investigator.
 Applications are accepted from Harvard Research Associates or Fellows working under the supervision of Center faculty, but the role of the sponsoring faculty member must be specified.
 Doctoral students are not eligible for pilot project support.

 Requests for Pilot Project applications are announced twice a year via postings at the Harvard T.H.
 Chan School of Public Health, email, and on our website.
-Due dates are usually the first Friday of March and October (can vary).
+Due dates are usually the first Friday of March and September (can vary).
+The next round of pilot applications are due August 14, 2026, at 11:59 pm ET.

 Funding decisions are typically announced within 6-8 weeks from the application deadline.

-Applications follow an abbreviated NIH structure, including a narrative section (2-3 single-spaced pages) with background, specific aims, experimental protocols; a brief budget and justification; and an NIH format biosketch for the principal investigator and co-investigators.
+Applications follow an abbreviated NIH structure, including a narrative section (2-3 single-spaced pages) with background, specific aims, experimental protocols; a brief budget and justification; a PDF of the IRB Decision Tool; and an NIH SciENcv biosketch for the principal investigator and co-investigators.

-Email completed Application Form with biosketch(es) to niehsctr@hsph.harvard.edu (cc sunninayar@hsph.harvard.edu) and fill out the Qualtrics form.
+Email completed application form with IRB Decision Tool PDF and biosketch(es) to niehsctr@hsph.harvard.edu (cc sunninayar@hsph.harvard.edu) and fill out the Qualtrics form.

 - Total requested costs for a one-year project period may not exceed $30,000 total costs.